Susana Wong Soi Man

 In 1990, Wong joined the Municipal Council (Leal Senado) and shortly thereafter was transferred to the Maritime Administration.
 In 1995, she was the only master’s degree candidate in Maritime Safety Administration at the World Maritime University in Malmo, Sweden.

-On 20 May 1999, Wong was appointed director of the Maritime Administration, now the Marine and Water Bureau of Macau, at the age of 32.
+On 20 May 1999, Wong was appointed director of the Maritime Administration, now the Marine and Water Bureau of Macao, at the age of 32.

 She is the first native Chinese and the first woman to head this bureau.
-In 2006, she was charged with overseeing Macau’s water supply which significantly expanded her responsibilities.
+In 2006, she was charged with overseeing Macao’s water supply which significantly expanded her responsibilities.

 With a consultative management style, rather than autocratic, Wong counsels her bureau to “take one step at a time”.
 “My goal is to do a good job and stay healthy.”